How often have you thought about creating a website, but just weren’t sure where to begin?

 To get you started, here are a few plugins we recommend installing:

-- Yoast SEO — This plugin does all sorts of things to make your website more SEO-friendly, to help you rank higher in search engines like Google.
+- Yoast SEO — This A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More does all sorts of things to make your website more SEO-friendly, to help you rank higher in search engines like Google.
 (Check out our WordPress SEO tutorial for tips on how to set it up.)

 - GA Google Analytics — This plugin makes it super easy to add your Google Analytics tracking code to all pages on your site, so you don’t have to do it manually.